ThoberDetofeno/stroer/README.md

 python manage.py sync_jsonplaceholder -p check
 ```
 ## 🏃‍♂️ REST APIs
+This REST API provides an interface for applications to interact with Post and Comment.
 ### POST API
 #### Schema
 The schema defines all the fields that exist within a post record.